-This academic year, we have begun to focus on making and using a greater variety of skills and processes across all year groups.
+During the academic year 2017-18, we have been focusing on making and using a greater variety of skills and processes across all year groups.
+The children have also been exploring how to creatively critique their work so that they can improve and re-work, thereby improving the quality of their work and enabling them to make decisions.
 Children have used printmaking, painting, drawing, animation and construction techniques to explore their year group topics.

 During the year 2016-17, we are looking forward to some arts weeks where we will focus on combining the visual arts with other subjects.
 The first of these will be during the final week before Christmas and will see art/maths projects across the whole school.